 - Instead of glazing the donuts, brush them with melted butter and immediately dip into a shallow pan of cinnamon sugar (1 cup sugar to 1 tablespoon cinnamon)

-How to store gluten-free donuts
+How to store this gluten-free donut recipe

 You can store these in an airtight container in the refrigerator for up to 5 days.
 They will get stale quicker in the fridge, but it will also prevent them from getting moldy.

 I have some shallow rectangular containers from Tupperware that are perfect for donuts because you have to store them in a single layer to prevent the glaze from getting messed up.